Jesmykel/Linux-Cloud-Computing-Lab/Week 2/LAB 3/README.md

 Challenge: Create a boostrapping script that will install and start this service on new EC2 VMs

-I created a boostrapping in the maangement console under the  using the code input sudo yum update -y sudo yum install httpd -y sudo systemctl start httpd
+I created a boostrapping in the maangement console under the "Advance setting; users data" using the code input sudo yum update -y sudo yum install httpd -y sudo systemctl start httpd